Upskilling: The Compulsory Purchase Professional Development Programme

 - Malcolm Newman MRICS, Director, Gateley Hamer Ltd

-- Jessica Bere Bsc (Hons) MRICS FAAV, Principal Surveyor, Gateley Hamer
+- Jessica Bere BSc (Hons) MRICS FAAV, Principal Surveyor, Gateley Hamer

 - Tom Aslin, Partner, Kingston Smith LLP